 - Collaborative environmental and occupational health studies are taking place in Argentina, Bangladesh, Brazil, Canada, Chile, China, Cyprus, Denmark, Faroe Islands, Germany, Ghana, India, Ireland, Israel, Italy, Kuwait, Mexico, the Netherlands, the Republic of Korea, Russia and Taiwan.

-- The Department has 2 endowed senior professorships: 1) the Cecil K. and Philip Drinker Professorship; and 2) the Akira Yamaguchi Professorship in Environmental Health and Human Habitation.
+- The Department has three endowed senior professorships: 1) the Cecil K. and Philip Drinker Professorship, 2) the Akira Yamaguchi Professorship in Environmental Health and Human Habitation, and 3) the John L. Loeb and Frances Lehman Loeb Professorship.
 There are also two endowed junior chairs, the Mark and Catherine Winkler Assistant/Associate Professors of Environmental Health.

 The following is a breakdown of the students by region and country:

-- Southeast Asia: India 1, Thailand 1, Bangladesh 1, Malaysia 1
+- Southeast Asia: India 1, Thailand 1, Malaysia 1

 - Africa: Ghana 1, Nigeria 1